mathschelsea/mathschelsea/readme.md

 <img src="images/Hello.png" />

-Hi, I'm Chelsea.
-A lover of all things technical, I spend my day as a Data Scientist building machine learning models.
-By evening I champion and promote women in STEM subjects through speaking at events and creating content on Instagram, YouTube and TikTok.
-I aim to ignite a belief in young people that they have what it takes to thrive in a world of numbers and computing; regardless of gender or race.
-I also acknowledge that not everyone is dealt the same privileges in life and so I create free visually appealing mathematical learning materials using my background in both fine art and mathematics.
-And I do all of this drinking copious amounts of Yorkshire tea, buying aesthetically pleasing stationary and planning holidays that revolve around longboarding, kitesurfing and general “vanlife” antics.
+Hey, I'm Chelsea.
+A lover of geeky things, I spend my day as a Data Scientist building machine and deep leasrning models.
+By evening I champion and promote women and non-binary people in STEM subjects through speaking at events and creating content on socials.

 **Connect with me:**